9.10 Spacetime Mediation of Quantum Interactions

 The locus of null-separated points for two lightlike-separated events is a degenerate quadratic surface, namely, a straight line as represented by the segment AB below:

-The "surface area" of this locus (the intersection of the two cones) is necessarily zero, so these interactions represent the transits of massless particles.
+The "surface area" of this locus (the intersection of the two cones) is necessarily zero, corresponding to the fact that these interactions represent the transits of massless particles.
 For two spacelike-separated events the mediating locus is a two-part hyperboloid surface, represented by the hyperbola shown at the intersection of two null cones below

 This hyperboloid surface has infinite area, which suggests that any interaction between spacelike separated events would correspond to the transit of an infinitely massive particle.
-On this basis it seems that these interactions can be ruled out.
-There is, however, a limited sense in which such interactions might be considered.
-Recall that a pseudosphere can be represented as a sphere with purely imaginary radius.
-It's conceivable that observed interactions involving virtual (conjugate) pairs of particles over spacelike intervals (within the limits imposed by the uncertainty relations) may correspond to hyperboloid mediating surfaces.
+However, recalling that a pseudosphere can be represented as a sphere with purely imaginary radius, we might speculate that interactions involving virtual pairs of particles over spacelike intervals – within the limits imposed by the uncertainty relations – may correspond to such hyperboloid mediating surfaces.

-(It's also been suggested that in a closed universe the "open" hyperboloid surfaces might need to be regarded as finite, albeit extremely huge.
-For example, they might be 35 orders of magnitude larger than the mediating surfaces for timelike interactions.
-This is related to vague notions that "h" is in some sense the "inverse" of the size of a finite universe.
-In a much smaller closed universe (as existed immediately following the big bang) there may be have been an era in which the "hyperboloid" surfaces had areas comparable to the ellipsoid surfaces, in which case the distinction between spacelike and time-like interactions would have been less significant.)
+In a closed universe the "open" hyperboloid surfaces might have to be regarded as finite, albeit extremely large.
+In a much smaller closed universe − as is thought to have existed immediately following the big bang − there may be have been an era in which the "hyperboloid" surfaces had areas comparable to the ellipsoid surfaces, in which case the distinction between spacelike and time-like interactions would have been blurred.

-An interesting feature of this interpretation is that, in addition to the usual 3+1 dimensions, spacetime requires two more "curled up" dimensions of angular orientation to represent the possible directions in space.
-The need to treat these as dimensions in their own right arises from the non-transitive topology of the pseudo-Riemannian manifold.
-Each point [t,x,y,z] actually consists of a two-dimensional orientation space, which can be parameterized (for any fixed frame) in terms of ordinary angular coordinates q and f.
-Then each point in the six-dimensional space with coordinates [x,y,z,t,q,f] is a terminus for a unique pair of spacetime rays, one forward and one backward in time.
-A simple mechanistic visualization of this situation is to imagine a tiny computer at each of these points, reading its input from the two rays and sending (matched conservative) outputs on the two rays.
-This is illustrated below in the xyt space:
+In addition to the usual 3+1 dimensions, one could argue that spacetime operationally entails two more "curled up" dimensions of angular orientation to represent the possible directions in space.
+The motivation for treating these as dimensions in their own right arises from the non-transitive topology of the pseudo-Riemannian manifold.
+Each point [t,x,y,z] actually consists of a two-dimensional orientation space, which can be parameterized (for any fixed frame) in terms of ordinary angular coordinates θ and ϕ.
+Then each point in the six-dimensional space with coordinates [x,y,z,t,θ,ϕ] is a terminus for a unique pair of spacetime rays, one forward and one backward in time.
+We might imagine a tiny computer at each of these points, reading its input from the two rays and sending (matched conservative) outputs on the two rays, as illustrated below in the xyt space:

 The point at the origin of these two views is on the mediating surface of events A and B. Each point in this space acts purely locally on the basis of purely local information.
 Specifying a preferred polarity for the two null rays terminating at each point in the 6D space, we automatically preclude causal loops and restrict information flow to the future null cone, while still preserving the symmetry of wave propagation.
-(Note that an essential feature of spacetime mediation is that both components of a wave-pair are "advanced", in the sense that they originate on a spherical surface, one emanating forward and one backward in time, but both converge inward on the particles involved in the interaction.
+Both components of a wave-pair could be regarded as "advanced", in the sense that they originate on a spherical surface, one emanating forward and one backward in time, but both converge inward on the particles involved in the interaction.

 According to this view, the "unoccupied points" of spacetime are elements of the 6D space, whereas an event or particle is an element of the 4D space (t,x,y,z).
 In effect an event is the union of all the pairs of rays terminating at each point (x,y,z).
-We saw in Chapter 3.5 that the transformations of q and f under Lorentzian boosts are beautifully handled by linear fractional functions applied to their stereometric mappings on the complex plane.
+We saw in Section 2.6 that the transformations of θ and ϕ under Lorentzian boosts are beautifully handled by linear fractional functions applied to their stereometric mappings on the complex plane.

-One common objection to the idea that quantum interactions occur locally between null-separated points is based on the observation that, although every point on the mediating surface is null-separated from each of the interacting events, they are spacelike-separated from each other, and hence unable to communicate or coordinate the generation of two equal and opposite outgoing quantum waves (one forward in time and one backward in time).
-The answer to this objection is that no communication is required, because the "coordination" arises naturally from the context.
-The points on the mediating locus are not communicating with each other, but each of them is in receipt of identical bits of information from the two interaction events A and B. Each point responds independently based on its local input, but the combined effect of the entire locus responding to the same information is a coherent pair of waves.
+One possible objection to the idea that quantum interactions occur “locally” between null-separated events is based on the observation that, although every point on the mediating surface is null-separated from each of the interacting events, they are spacelike-separated from each other, and hence unable to communicate or coordinate the generation of two equal and opposite outgoing quantum waves (one forward in time and one backward in time).
+However, communication between those events may not be required, because although the points on the mediating locus are not communicating with each other, each of them is in receipt of identical information from the two interaction events A and B. Each point responds independently based on its local input, and the combined effect of the entire locus responding to the same information is a coherent pair of waves.

-Another objection to the "spacetime mediation" view of quantum mechanics is that it relies on temporally symmetric propagation of quantum waves.
-Of course, this objection can't be made on strictly mathematical grounds, because both Maxwell's equations and the (relativistic) Schrödinger equation actually are temporally symmetric.
-The objection seems to be motivated by the idea that the admittance of temporally symmetric waves automatically implies that every event is causally implicated in every other event, if not directly by individual interactions then by a chain of interactions, resulting in a non-sensical mess.
-However, as we've seen, the spacetime mediation view leads naturally to the conclusion that interactions between spacelike-separated events are either impossible or else of a very different (virtual) character than interactions along time-like intervals.
+Another possible objection to the "spacetime mediation" view of quantum mechanics is that it evidently relies on temporally symmetric propagation of quantum waves.
+This objection can't be made on strictly mathematical grounds, because both Maxwell's equations and the (relativistic) Schrödinger equation actually are temporally symmetric.
+The objection seems to be motivated by the idea that temporally symmetric propagation automatically implies that every event is causally implicated in every other event, if not directly by individual interactions then by a chain of interactions, making impossible the kind of separability that seems essential for any meaningful physical theory.
+However, as we've seen, the spacetime mediation view actually leads naturally to the conclusion that interactions between spacelike-separated events are either impossible or else of a very different (virtual) character than interactions along time-like intervals.
 Moreover, the stipulation of a preferred polarity for the ray pairs terminating at each point is sufficient to preclude causal loops.

-Incidentally, two of the best known anecdotes about Paul Dirac can both be seen as expressions of the requirement for the initiation of any action to be contingent on its conclusion, just as the light from Tetrode's star can only be emitted if there is a reception, though it may be an eye located in the far distant future.
-One of these stories was told by Heisenberg regarding a journey that he and Dirac made together in 1929, and appears as the epigram of this chapter.
-The second story relates to the time when the young Dirac was visiting Bohr in Copenhagen.
-(Dirac later recalled that during his stay he and Bohr had many long talks, during which Bohr did practically all the talking).
+Incidentally, two of the best known anecdotes about Paul Dirac can both be seen as expressions of the requirement for the initiation of any action to be contingent on its conclusion, just as the light from Tetrode's star can only be emitted if there is a suitable reception, though it may be an eye located in the far distant future.
+One of these stories was told by Heisenberg regarding a journey that he and Dirac made together in 1929, and appears as the epigraph of this chapter.
+The second story refers to when the young Dirac was visiting Bohr in Copenhagen.
+Dirac later recalled that during his stay he and Bohr had many long talks, during which Bohr did practically all the talking.
 At one point while Bohr was dictating some remarks, he stopped in mid-sentence and told Dirac that he was having trouble finishing the sentence.
 Dirac said

 At school I was taught never to start a sentence without knowing the end of it.